-Data suggest that millennial visitors possess three behavioral characteristics that make them cultural organizations’ most valuable audiences.
+Data suggest that millennial visitors possess three behavioral characteristics that may make them cultural organizations’ most valuable audiences.

 Okay, okay.
-You’re sick of talking about the importance of reaching millennial audiences…even though industry data suggest that cultural organizations are not attracting these audiences at the rate that we should be AND millennials are not “growing into” caring about arts and culture.
-But let’s put all that aside for a moment…
+You’re sick of talking about the importance of reaching millennial audiences – even though industry data suggest that cultural organizations are not attracting these audiences at the rate that we should be and millennials are not “growing into” caring about arts and culture.
+But let’s put all that aside for a moment.

 1) Millennial visitors are most likely to come back within the year

 Millennials are revisiting more often than other generations.
 In fact, millennials make up the majority of visits to cultural organizations because they are revisiting these types of organizations.
 And this is awesome!
 It means that attracting millennial audiences gives us bang for our audience acquisition buck.
-In fact, with index values under 100 for both Baby Boomers and members of Generation X, non-millennials are actually unlikely to revisit a cultural organization within one year.
+In fact, with index values under 100 for both baby boomers and members of Generation X, non-millennials are actually unlikely to revisit a cultural organization within one year.

 Coming back is important because it helps these audiences grow potentially longer-lasting relationships with these institutions.
 Why focus on attracting cultural center-loving individuals who are likely to pay a single visit to a cultural organization when there’s a whole host of cultural center-loving millennials that are likely to visit more than once?

 2) Millennial visitors are most likely to recommend a visit to a friend